 I was puzzled that when I started talking in groups, someone could speak over me.
 Then, I realized that when I spoke too quietly (like I talked about in the last step) or when I looked down or away.

-3. You might not show enough interest
+3. You’re not showing interest

 The trick is to look engaged even when you’re just listening:

 - Make constant eye contact with the speaker.